-As a young man I used to think Philosophy was this silly kind of abstract way of thinking, that had no bearing on real life and consequently avoided it as a subject in school almost entirely — save for one elective here or there.
+As a young man I used to think philosophy was this silly kind of abstract way of thinking that had no bearing on real life.
+I consequently avoided it as a subject in school almost entirely — save for one elective here or there.

 I’ve since matured a little bit.
 I now view philosophy as directly relating to my sense of spiritual well-being.
 I’m not religious, I’m fairly agonistic actually but I believe in human spirituality and I think philosophy now might be the best way to embrace your own sense of spirituality.

-Generally speaking every single time I read a book, I try as hard as I can to take away one positive concept or a key life lesson, that I feel I can apply almost instantaneously to my life.
+Generally speaking every single time I read a book, I try as hard as I can to take away one positive concept or a key life lesson.
+Any one thing that I feel I can apply almost instantaneously to my life.

-This book is a 7 out of 10, mostly because he’s overly abstract and incredibly verbose (we probably have that in common), but also because he never really talks about the impact of the highly improbable or gives you anything truly actionable with respect to his concept of Black Swans, other than they exist — duh…
+This book is a 7 out of 10, mostly because he’s overly abstract and incredibly verbose (we probably have that in common).
+But most of all because he never really talks about the impact of the highly improbable or gives you anything truly actionable with respect to his concept of Black Swans, other than they exist — duh…

 I’ll sum up the one concept in this book — which is really a philosophy book, don’t let the title fool you like it did me — that it was successful in instilling upon me, and probably the biggest reason I didn’t give it a lower rating.